jeremyckahn/shifty/doc/shifty.interpolate.md

 Shifty Interpolate Extension
 ===

-To use the `interpolate` functions, include `shifty.interpolate.js` on your page after `shifty.core.js`.  `shifty.interpolate.js` is also included in `shifty.min.js` for your convenience.
+To use the `interpolate` functions, include `shifty.interpolate.js` on your page after `shifty.core.js`.  `shifty.interpolate.js` is also included in the standard build for your convenience.

 The `interpolate` functions are handy utilities for calculating what tween values will be at specified points.
 To put it another way, you can query the calculated values that `Tweenable` would be calculating for you anyways.
 The difference is that you can control what point in the tween you want to sample the values from.